Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 6.11.5 - Feb 28, 2023 =
+- We have improved compatibility with caching plugins such as WPRocket and Autoptimize, fixing many known issues.
+This means that ecommerce websites and online stores using our plugin will experience improved performance and faster load times.
+We understand the importance of having a fast and efficient storefront, and we believe that this compatibility will greatly benefit our users.
+With this update, our plugin will work seamlessly with these popular caching plugins, providing a smoother experience for both website owners and visitors.
+- Fixed known issues related to the "Store page speedup" feature.

 = 6.11.4 - Jan 25, 2023 =
 - Improvements for compatibility with WPML plugin.
 Some ecommerce sites had an issue with unexpected redirects in multilingual mode when enabling the WPML plugin.
 We’ve fixed that.
 - Improvements and fixes for the “Speedup of storefront loading” feature.